Our charity partners

-Our donation is helping Family Action to support over four thousand vulnerable families through a new grants programme for people facing extreme hardship, as well as 18 new FOOD Clubs that are providing weekly food packages.
+Our donation is helping Family Action support over 4,000 vulnerable families through a new grants programme for people facing extreme hardship, plus 18 new food clubs that offer weekly food packages.

 Our funding has helped support Age UK’s advice line and telephone friendship services, which provide a vital lifeline to older people in need.
-It’s also helped Age UK ensure older people had access to essential items during the crisis, such as food parcels and prescriptions collection.
+It also made sure older people had access to essential items during the coronavirus situation, such as food parcels and prescriptions.

-Our funding helps make sure anyone experiencing a mental health problem gets information and support, including ‘Side by Side’, an online community which provides a safe place for adults to connect with others.
+Our funding is helping anyone experiencing a mental health problem to get information and support through ‘Side by Side’, an online community that provides a safe place for adults to connect with others.

-Our funding has helped Marie Curie to take their befriending services and consultations online, and supported them in offering online consultations to their vulnerable patients.
-It’s also helped them to give specialist bereavement training and to share their end-of-life care expertise through a virtual learning academy.
+Our funding has helped Marie Curie take their befriending services and consultations online, and supported them in offering online consultations to their vulnerable patients.
+It’s also helped them give specialist bereavement training and share their end-of-life care expertise through a virtual learning academy.

 National Emergencies Trust

-Our donations will help the National Emergencies Trust with its coronavirus response programme, which supports communities experiencing racial inequality by working with charities to raise and distribute money.
+Our donation is helping the National Emergencies Trust with its coronavirus response programme, which supports communities experiencing racial inequality by working with charities to raise and distribute money.

 Samaritans’ non-judgmental listening service is open 24 hours a day, 365 days a year.
-Our funding will help Samaritans to develop their emotional support service and recruit more volunteers.
-It’ll also help give online and email support for people struggling to cope, to make sure there's always someone to listen to those needing to talk.
+Our funding is helping Samaritans to develop their emotional support service and recruit more volunteers.
+It’s also helping to give online support to people struggling to cope, making sure there's always someone to listen to those needing to talk.

 UK Community Foundations

-Our donations to UK Community Foundations will help bring people and organisations together that want to improve their communities – the funds will be distributed to 46 local community foundations across the UK, who each have an in-depth understanding of their local areas.
+Our donation to UK Community Foundations is helping to bring together people and organisations that want to improve their communities.
+Our funds have been distributed to 46 local community foundations across the UK.

-Our donation will recruit more help for Macmillan’s telephone support lines, which offer vital financial advice to people with cancer.
-Our funding will also help to upgrade Macmillan’s online platform, and give a better experience to those in need.
+Our donation has been used to recruit more help for Macmillan’s telephone support lines, which offer vital financial advice to people with cancer.
+Our funding is also helping to upgrade Macmillan’s online platform and give a better experience to those in need.